 What is S.A.D.?

-Seasonal Affective Disorder (S.A.D.) is a subset of depression that occurs regularly, every autumn and winter when the days get short and dark.
+Seasonal Affective Disorder (S.A.D.), also known as the 'Winter Blues', is a subset of depression that occurs regularly, every autumn and winter when the days get short and dark.
 Less commonly, some people find they experience S.A.D. in reverse – with depressive symptoms occurring in summer.
 The term was first coined by eminent psychiatrist Dr. Norman Rosenthal and his colleagues back in 1984.
 Dr. Rosenthal himself moved from super sunny Johannesberg to New York city in 1976 – and sank into a deep depression, prompting his own research into the effect of the seasons on mood.

 “When I moved I changed both my latitude and my attitude.
 I had never experienced weather like that before.
 And I felt completely slowed down.
 It was a shock to my system.”
 (Norman Rosenthal M.D.)